foureyes/csci-ua.0480-spring2021-034/slides/js/promises.markdown

 Consequently, a Promise can be in one of the following states:

-1. pending - the task hasn't been completed yet (still getting a url, reading a file, etc.)
+1. {:.fragment} pending - the task hasn't been completed yet (still getting a url, reading a file, etc.)
-2. fulfilled - the task has completed successfully
+2. {:.fragment} fulfilled - the task has completed successfully
-3. rejected - the task did not complete successfully (error state)
+3. {:.fragment} rejected - the task did not complete successfully (error state)

+Another way to think of a promise is:
+{:.fragment}

+* {:.fragment} a value that can be returned
+* {:.fragment} that eventually becomes the return the result or a thrown error from an async task

 </section>